 - fails to act in compliance with the request of the Agency; or

-- obstructs the enforcement of the injunction of the High Administrative Court of the Republic of Croatia.
+- enforcement of the injunction of the High Administrative Court.

 When setting the fine, the Agency takes into account all mitigating and aggravating circumstances, such as the gravity of the infringement, the duration of the infringement and the damage caused to competing undertakings and consumers.